 Objective 3.4: Provide off-campus instruction through distant learning technology.

-Goal 4: Strengthen the School of HPELS culture characterized by its innovative qualities and entrepreneurial activities as well as its diversity, collegiality and mutual respect.
+Goal 4: Strengthen the School culture characterized by its innovative qualities and entrepreneurial activities as well as its diversity, collegiality and mutual respect.

 Objective 4.1: Recruit, sustain and retain diverse and highly qualified faculty and staff.